wise-old-man/wise-old-man/docs/docs/guides/4_create-competition.md

    2. Click Next to create the competition.

 5. Save your verification code if you did not create a group competition
+> *The verification code provided when making a non-group competition can be used to edit the competition in the future.
+> For group competitions, you can use the group verification code to edit group competitions after they are created.*

    1. After creation of a non-group competition, a verification code is shown.
-   2. Save this code securely for future verification and management.
+   2. Save this code securely for future management.
    3. You’ll be redirected to the competition page.

 ### Tips
 - You can preview a competition under a different metric - removing the need to create multiple competitions for things like godwars.
-- Ensure your start time is before your end time and that your selected metric matches the competition goal.
 - Hosting under a group allows group visibility/association.

 ### Troubleshooting
 - If an error appears on creation, read the message, adjust inputs (e.g., missing verification code for hosting group), and try again.

-### Reference
-- Wise Old Man website: [`https://wiseoldman.net/`](https://wiseoldman.net/)
-- How to Start Tracking: [`/guides/how-to-start-tracking`](/guides/how-to-start-tracking)